Knoydart: History

 Knoydart formed part of the kingdom ruled over by Somerled (died 1164), before passing to the Clann Ruaidhrí branch of his descendants – the eventual heiress of whom married John of Islay (died circa 1386).
 Members of Clan Donald held Knoydart from the 15th century to the beginning of the 17th century is generally believed to have descended from Allan Macdonald, 2nd of Clanranald (died circa 1429).
 However, in the early 17th century, Macdonell of Glengarry succeeded in wresting control of Knoydart from Clanranald, receiving official confirmation of his ownership from the king in 1613.
 Prior to the 1745 Jacobite rising the population numbered nearly a thousand.
 There was much emigration, mainly to Canada (Knoydart, Nova Scotia is named after the community).

+In an April 1787 letter from Moidart to the Congregation for Propaganda in Rome, Fr.
+Austin MacDonald wrote, "On account of the emigration of the people of Knoydart to Canada, along with their priest; it fell to me in the autumn to attend to those who were left behind, and during the winter to the people of Moydart (sic) as well.
+Although not less than 600 Catholics went to America, still I administered the Sacraments to over 500 souls who remained.
+The overpopulation of these districts, together with the oppression of the landlords, are the principal causes of the departure of so many, not only among the Catholics, but also among the Protestants."

 Despite this emigration, the population remained at nearly a thousand in 1841.

 In 1852 four hundred of the inhabitants were given notice of eviction for the following year and offered passages overseas, originally to Australia, but later their destination was changed to Canada.
 On 9 August 1853 three hundred and thirty inhabitants from the west coast of the peninsula went on board the Sillery and left for Canada.
 However, 11 families comprising over 60 people refused to go and the story of their eviction became notorious as part of the Highland Clearances.
 Knoydart was finally sold by the MacDonell family in 1856, passing into the hands of an Ayrshire ironmaster, James Baird of Cambusdoon.

 In 1948, an unsuccessful land raid was undertaken by the "Seven Men of Knoydart", who attempted to claim land in the ownership of the estate for their own use.
 Their claims were contested by the estate owner, the Second Baron Brocket, who took the case to the Court of Session which ruled against the land-raiders.
 An appeal to the Secretary of State for Scotland was rejected and the Seven Men gave up their fight to obtain crofts on Knoydart.
 A cairn commemorating their land raid was unveiled at Inverie in 1981.